Technical SEO

 robots.txt Best Practices

-It is worth noting that just because you add a robots.txt file and block some pages, they may still get indexed by Google, especially if other pages link to those pages.
-To prevent pages you don't want to be indexed.
-Then you have to use the noindex meta tag.
+Just because you block some pages with robots.txt, they may still get indexed by Google - especially if other pages link to them.
+To prevent indexing, use the noindex meta tag.

-Another point is you should always save your robots.txt file as robots.txt (all lower case) and never as Robots.txt or ROBOTS.txt
+Always save your robots.txt file as robots.txt (all lower case) - never as Robots.txt or ROBOTS.txt.

 robots file name matters